pattern

 either of the bones that form the jaw, particularly the lower jaw

-Ex: The chewing motion of jawbone allows for the grinding and breaking down of food during digestion .
+Ex: The chewing motion of the jawbone allows for the grinding and breaking down of food during digestion .

 daily words